treeverse/lakeFS/docs/reference/configuration.md

   local development, if using [virtual-host addressing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html).
 * `gateways.s3.region` `(string : "us-east-1")` - AWS region we're pretending to be in, it should match the region configuration used in AWS SDK clients
 * `gateways.s3.fallback_url` `(string)` - If specified, requests with a non-existing repository will be forwarded to this URL.
 This can be useful for using lakeFS side-by-side with S3, with the URL pointing at an [S3Proxy](https://github.com/gaul/s3proxy) instance.
+* `gateways.s3.verify_unsupported` `(bool : true)` - The S3 gateway errors on unsupported requests, but when disabled, defers to target-based handlers.
 * `stats.enabled` `(bool : true)` - Whether to periodically collect anonymous usage statistics
 * `stats.flush_interval` `(duration : 30s)` - Interval used to post anonymous statistics collected
 * `stats.flush_size` `(int : 100)` - A size (in records) of anonymous statistics collected in which we post